n7nix/zhone/README.md

 ```

 #### Initialize rrd database files
-* There are 2 database files, one for just the fiber interace & another for the 4 GiG Ethernet interfaces
+* There are 2 database files, one for just the fiber interface & another for the 4 GiG Ethernet interfaces
   * run db_fiberpktbuilder.sh
   * run db_gepktbuilder.sh